Housing Repairs and Maintenance (14th January update)

 Therefore, in addition to carrying out necessary repairs and maintenance we are required to undertake a range of ongoing safety checks such as gas safety checks, electrical inspections, fire safety checks and passenger lift checks in communal areas of flatted developments, which have been ongoing during the lockdown period, but we have not and will continue not to force entry where access is inappropriate due to residents’ self-isolating, or being clinically extremely vulnerable (similar to shielding).
 We will continue this approach for safety checks by appointment in your home, where required.

 We will also continue on our planned maintenance, new build schemes and other projects where we can, having undertaken appropriate risk assessments and following appropriate Government guidance about working safely during coronavirus (COVID-19).
 This work will include works to empty homes to enable them to be re-let, although we may not be working in every empty home or new empty homes immediately they become empty.
 Where we are allowing some re-let of properties we will do so safely, and we will be prioritising in accordance with housing need.
-External planned works and works in communal areas such as door entry systems and planned redecoration will continue, and you will be notified in writing before any works start.
+External planned works and works in communal areas such as door entry systems will continue, and you will be notified in writing before any works start.

 We will keep customers informed of progress when we have some news.
 Our officers continue to work during this period, although in different ways, but our offices will remain closed to the public until further notice.